 I spent the next two days doing a day hike up to the lower flanks of Canaan Mountain and on an exploratory hike up in the East Canyon.
 I’ll share more on those hike in a separate post.

 All in all I ended up hiking about 80 miles on the six-day loop hike and then another 20 miles or so in the two days of shorter hikes.
 Some day, in a warmer season with longer days, I hope to get back and complete the the entire Around-Zion Loop!
-Until then… check out the map of the route below or scroll farther down to see the gallery for a BUNCH more pictures from the hike.
+Until then… check out the map of the route on my Master Map or scroll farther down to see the gallery for a BUNCH more pictures from the hike.

 Around Zion Hike Gallery — click any thumbnail so see larger and/or the slideshow: